1.

 Q:

-I have filed the Tax Return – Individuals to the Inland Revenue Department several months ago and I only have salaries income which is lower than the total amount of allowances entitled by me.
-Will the Department issue a notice of salaries tax assessment?
+I filed the Tax Return - Individuals to the Inland Revenue Department several months ago and I only have salaries income.
+Will the Department issue a notice of salaries tax assessment to me under the following situations?

 A:

-If you have no salaries tax liability and your case does not involve tax refund of previously paid provisional salaries tax for the relevant year, no notice of salaries tax assessment will be issued to you.
+If you have no salaries tax liability after deducting allowances and deductions, or the tax reduction, and your case does not involve tax refund of previously paid provisional salaries tax for the relevant year, no notice of salaries tax assessment will be issued to you.
+If necessary, you may request the Department for a written confirmation of your salaries tax position and tax computation.

 "Married Person's Allowance", "Joint Assessment" , "Personal Assessment", or nominate my spouse to claim deduction of "Home Loan Interest"